How much does a Tax Attorney make in the United States?

 -

-Acts as organization's representation in dealing with local, state, and federal taxing agencies.
-Responsible for developing tax saving plans and preparing legal documents involving liabilities.
-Offers counsel on the impact of tax laws and preparation of tax activities.
-Requires a Juris Doctor degree from an accredited law school.
+Responsible for advising individuals and/or businesses on tax planning strategies.
+Assists in navigating complex tax codes and minimizing tax liabilities.
+Prepares legal documents and offers counsel on the impact of tax laws.
+May act as an organization's or individual's representation in dealing with local, state, and federal tax agencies.
+Stays current on the latest changes in federal, state, and local tax laws and regulations.
+Requires a JD.
 Requires admittance to a state bar.
-Typically reports to a manager or head of a unit/department.
+Typically reports to a manager.
 Work is closely managed.
 Works on projects/matters of limited complexity in a support role.
 Typically requires 0-2 years of related experience.
-View Tax Attorney I SalaryAlternate Job Titles:Attorney, Entry - Taxes, Attorney/Tax Specialist I, Tax Counsel I, Tax Attorney I
+View Tax Attorney I SalaryAlternate Job Titles:Attorney, Entry - Taxes, Attorney/Tax Specialist I, Tax Counsel I, Tax Lawyer I, Tax Attorney I

 -